Health insurance, Private insurance, Social security and Taxation

-OTHERS: Foreigners who are Union citizens or EEA/Swiss nationals may stay in Denmark under the EU rules on free movement of persons and services and they are covered by the national health insurance scheme of their home country.
+OTHERS: Foreigners who are Union citizens or EEA/Swiss nationals may stay in Denmark under the EU rules on the free movement of persons and services and they are covered by the national health insurance scheme of their home country.
 The national health care authorities in the home country should be contacted.

-Union citizens are nationals of Austria, Belgium, Bulgaria, Cyprus (only the Greco-Cypriot territory), the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+Union citizens are nationals of Austria, Belgium, Bulgaria, Cyprus (only the Greco-Cypriot territory), the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.

 EEA nationals are nationals of Iceland, Liechtenstein, and Norway.

 Nationals of Switzerland are covered by the same rules as Union citizens and EEA nationals.
 Accordingly, all the rules mentioned above also apply to Swiss nationals.

 Please note that the special interim arrangement concerning employees from Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, and Slovenia ended by 1 May 2009.

 Private insuranceThe host family is among other things responsible for 3 different types of insurance for their au pair.